IBM/z_ansible_collections_samples/z_infra_provisioning/cloud_infra_center/ocp_upi/README.md

 ### Config HAproxy and DNS on a bastion node (default)

 User can choose to use your own bastion node to deploy cluster.
-If there aren't DNS server and Haproxy on bastion node, highly recommend installing them by ansible playbook [Configure Bastion](#configure-bastion), or you have an external DNS server which is managed in other DNS provider, if so, you need to add openshift recorder in your DNS server and HAProxy manually, please see the following [example](#sample-dns-zone-database) to add it.
+If there aren't DNS server and Haproxy on bastion node, highly recommend installing them by ansible playbook [Configure Bastion](#configure-bastion), or you have an external DNS server which is managed in other DNS provider, if so, you need to add openshift recorder in your DNS server and Load Balancer manually, please see the following [example](#sample-dns-zone-database) to add it.

 #### Sample DNS zone database
 ```